How Much Does a Damp Survey Cost?

 Painting and Decorating

-If you have to damp proof your home, this can cause some damage to your walls, and you may need to get some walls re-decorated.
-If you would like to hire a professional to complete this work for you, you can expect to pay around £180-£500 per room.
+Regardless of the cause of your damp, there is a good chance you may have some damage to your walls which will need to be redecorated.
+If you would like to hire a professional painter and decorator to complete this work for you, you can expect to pay around £180-£500 per room.

 Plastering